-Gay couple in legal bid to have marriage declared lawful in NI
+A gay couple have launched a High Court bid to have their marriage declared lawful in Northern Ireland.

 The two men issued legal proceedings in a bid to secure a ruling that their relationship status should have equal recognition throughout the UK.

 The couple, from Northern Ireland, were married in England after same-sex weddings became lawful there in March last year.

 But on their return home it was confirmed that they would still only have civil partnership status in the province.

 The couple are now seeking a declaration that their marriage remains lawfully constituted in Northern Ireland.

 Lawyers representing them are set to argue that that anything less is irrational, unconscionable and in breach of their human rights.

 The case was mentioned for the first time during a private hearing at the High Court in Belfast last Thursday.

 An anonymity order was secured before proceedings were adjourned for six weeks.

 The couple are being supported in their challenge is by lesbian, gay, bisexual and trans-gender support organisation The Rainbow Project.